-a.
-For Single-family residences constructed on the residential (RS) portion of split-zoned lots or residential (RS) lots within the CCOD 2 Overlay District, the site planning and other development and zoning requirements applicable in RS zones shall apply except that:
+- a.
+For Single-family residences constructed on the residential (RS) portion of split-zoned lots or residential (RS) lots within the CCOD 2 Overlay District, the site planning and other development and zoning requirements applicable in RS zones shall apply except that: - (i) a principal building square footage bonus not to exceed fifteen (15%) percent; and/or - (ii) a building height bonus not to exceed twenty (20%) percent;

-(i) a principal building square footage bonus not to exceed fifteen (15%) percent; and/or may be approved by the Design Review Board when such bonus(es) would improve neighborhood compatibility or otherwise further the goals of the Town's Comprehensive Plan.
+may be approved by the Design Review Board when such bonus(es) would improve neighborhood compatibility or otherwise further the goals of the Town's Comprehensive Plan.
 An illustration of the application of these rules may be seen in Table 1.3.
 See also, generally among others, Sections 21-19 to 46, for additional standards.